KhoaDNguyenNguyen/Period-prediction/backend/README.md

 - Node.js (version 18 or higher)
 - PostgreSQL database
-- A valid OAuth application setup for Google, Facebook, GitHub, and LinkedIn
+- A valid OAuth application setup for Google, Facebook, Apple, and Magic Email

 ### Installation